BMorearty/exportiphoto/README.md

 1. Run this:
         python exportiphoto.py [options] <iPhoto Library dir> <destination dir>
    Options include:
         -a, --albums      use albums instead of events -m, --metadata    write metadata to images
         -f, --faces       store faces as keywords (requires -m) -q, --quiet       use quiet mode
-        -d, --date      stop using date prefix in folder name
+        -d, --date        stop using date prefix in folder name -x, --deconflict  deconflict export directories of same name

 2. There is no step 2

 note that the -m flag is only available if extra libraries are installed;